 What seaweed can teach us about climate change

-There are over 650 species of seaweed found around the UK and each plays a vital role in supporting the health of our ocean and planet and can tell us key information about the effects of climate change.
+Each seaweed species plays a vital role in supporting the health of our ocean and planet.
+Find out what they can tell us about the effects of climate change.